CSCfi/csc-user-guide/docs/computing/overview.md

 ## Projects and quotas

 Workig in Puhti is based on projects.
-In order you use Puhti you must belong to a CSC project that has access to Puhti.
 The computing and storage resources are allocated to projects and when you start a batch job, you must always define the project that the job belongs to.

 Projects are managed with [MyCSC portal](https://my.csc.fi), were you can add services, resources and users to your CSC projects.

-In Puhti you can check your currently active CSC projects with command:
+In Puhti check your currently active Puhti projects with command:

 ```text
 csc-projects
 ```
-By default this command shows information for all your CSC projects that have access to Puhti, but you can select just one project with option `-p` .
+This command shows information for all your CSC projects that have access to Puhti.
+You can select just one project to be reported with option `-p` .
 For example:
-<pre><b>csc-projects -p project_2012345</b>
+<pre><b>[kkayttaj@puhti ~]$ csc-projects -p project_2012345</b>
 -----------------------------------------------------------------
 Project: project_2012345	Owner: Kalle Käyttäjä
 Title: "Ortotopology modeling"